Home » Symptoms » Dog Symptoms A-Z » Vomiting Bile

 -

 Is it normal for my dog to occasionally vomit bile?
-Occasional vomiting of bile can be normal, especially if it rarely occurs and the dog otherwise appears healthy.
+Occasional vomiting of bile can be normal, especially if it happens rarely and the dog otherwise appears healthy.
 However, if it occurs frequently, a veterinarian should be consulted to rule out possible underlying problems.

 -

 Can feeding frequency affect vomiting bile?
 Yes, feeding frequency can have an impact.
-Dogs that are only fed once a day have a higher risk of vomiting bile.
+Dogs that are fed only once a day have a higher risk of vomiting bile.
 Several smaller meals a day can help reduce this risk.

 -